Life on Campus

 Phone: (203) 837-9038

-Dr. Han holds a PhD degree in Marketing from the University of Cincinnati.
+Dr. Han holds a BA in English Literature from Shanghai International Studies University, an MA in Communications from Marquette University, and a PhD degree in Marketing from the University of Cincinnati.
 She is member of the American Marketing Association, the American Advertising Academy, the Society for Consumer Psychology and the Association for Consumer Research.

 Donna Coelho, MSM